-When I’m at my vacation home and wake up really early, the first thing I think is maybe I should head to Italy.
+When I’m in Nice and wake up really early, the first thing I think is maybe I should head to Italy.
 I love being able to say that… “Oh, I’m going to Italy for the day.”
 It sounds so casually chic.
 And having a place in the South of France, I can reach the crappiest boarder of a beautiful country in 40 minutes.
 Go further along the Ligurian coast and you find numerous lovely little gems of distinct villages.
 Today is Wednesday and it’s market day in Albenga.

 Being the nerd I am, I quickly check a print out of markets that’s stuck to my fridge.
 Yes, I printed it out because I scribble notes – yes, with a pen.
 Where I’ve been, did I like it, restaurants tried, points of interest, when it’s on, where and how many stalls?
 Ok, big nerd!
 Any rate, I like info and don’t want to be faffing about when I’m rushing to the train to beat the Monaco crowd!
 When friends are in town I want alternative places to go that are interesting and authentic.
 For a good wonder around, markets need to have at least 100 stalls, and Wednesday is market day in Albenga.